Last updated January 17th, 2025

-Our fresh tomato bruschetta with crostini and garlic and herb cheese is the perfect appetizer for a cheese night or party!
+Our fresh tomato bruschetta crostini with garlic and herb cheese is the perfect appetizer for a cheese night or party!

 Homemade bruschetta and garlic and herb cheese are two of my favorite appetizers, which is why they’re always a part of our aperitivo nights.
 While I’ve started to branch out and eat more cold cheeses than I used to, Alouette garlic and herb spreadable cheese still has my heart.
 One evening while I was enjoying appetizers with my family back home, my grandpa combined garlic & herb cheese with fresh bruschetta on a slice of bread – and it blew my mind!
 Two of my favorite things and I had never thought to combine them until he did it.
 It was one of the best things I’d ever tasted, so I knew I had to turn it into an appetizer recipe and share it with the world.